flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/throttle-calibration.md

         ![EFB-SaveApply](../../assets/flypados3/throttle-calibration/EFB-SaveApply.png "EFB-SaveApply"){loading=lazy}

     - Test each setting with a view like this.
-Make sure the mouse is outside the popout window otherwise the aircraft's throttles won't move.
+Make sure the mouse is outside the pop-out window otherwise the aircraft's throttles won't move.

         ![Test-view](../../assets/flypados3/throttle-calibration/Test-view.png "Test-view"){loading=lazy}